front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 ### `reorderForIds`

-Batch functions must satisfy two constraints to be used in a dataLoader (from the [graphql/dataloader documentation](https://github.com/graphql/dataloader#batch-function)):
+Batch functions must satisfy two constraints to be used in a DataLoader (from the [graphql/dataloader documentation](https://github.com/graphql/dataloader#batch-function)):

 > * The Array of values must be the same length as the Array of keys.
 > * Each index in the Array of values must correspond to the same index in the Array of keys.